Hilma af Klint. Self-Portrait, date of painting unknown. Oil on canvas. Hilma af Klint Foundation. Photo: Wikimedia Commons

 Hilma, living quietly in the backwater of European art centers went from this in 1903:

-Late Summer.
-Hilma af Klint (1903).
+Hilma af Klint.
+Late Summer, 1903.
+Oil on canvas.
 Hilma af Klint Foundation.
 Photo: Wikimedia Commons

 To this, three years later:

+Hilma af Klint.
 Primordial Chaos, No. 16.
 From The WU/ROSEN Series.
-Group 1.
-Hilma af Klint (1906-1907).
+Group 1, 1906-1907.
+Oil on canvas.
 Hilma af Klint Foundation.
 Photo: Albin Dahlström/Moderna Museet, Wikimedia Commons

 What happened?
 Hilma was inspired by her study of theosophy and by the writings of Madame Blavatsky and Rudolf Steiner.
 This was a popular spiritual direction for educated female seekers at the end of the 19th century.
 Theosophy and similar movements of the time provided an outlet for women seeking paths to spiritual growth not offered by traditional religions.
 Medium séances and theosophical study were popular all over Europe and America.
 But Hilma went beyond treating these interests as a fashionable pastime.
 In her own words, recorded in hundreds of meticulously kept notebooks, her spiritual studies led her to an opening of enormous creativity.
 She channeled her mystic experiences into complex abstract paintings in a place and time that had not seen anything like them before: “The pictures were painted directly through me, without any preliminary drawings, and with great force.
 I had no idea what the paintings were supposed to depict; nevertheless I worked swiftly and surely, without changing a single brush stroke.”

-The Swans.
-Hilma af Klint (1914).
+Hilma af Klint.
+The Swans, 1914.
+Oil on canvas.
 Hilma af Klint Foundation.
 Photo: Wikimedia Commons

-The Swan No. 18.
-Hilda af Klint (1915).
+Hilma af Klint.
+The Swan No. 18, 1915.
+Oil on canvas.
 Hilma af Klint Foundation.
 Photo: Wikimedia Commons

-The Dove, No. 2, Group IX/UW, The SUW/UW Series.
-Hilma af Klint (1915).
+Hilma af Klint.
+The Dove, No. 3, Group IX/UW, The SUW/UW Series, 1915.
+Oil on canvas.
 Hilma af Klint Foundation.
-Photo: Albin Dahlström/ Moderna Museet, Wikimedia Commons.
+Photo: Albin Dahlström/Moderna Museet, Wikimedia Commons.

-The Ten Largest No. 3 – Youth.
-Hilma af Klint (1907).
+Hilma af Klint.
+The Ten Largest No. 3 – Youth, 1907.
+Tempera on paper, mounted on canvas.
 Hilma af Klint Foundation.
 Photo: Wikimedia Commons

-The Ten Largest No. 2 – Childhood.
-Hilma af Klint (1907).
+Hilma af Klint.
+The Ten Largest No. 2 – Childhood, 1907.
+Tempera on paper, mounted on canvas.
 Hilma af Klint Foundation.
 Photo: Wikimedia Commons

 Hilma af Klint exhibition at the Guggenheim Museum in 2018.
 Hilma af Klint Foundation.
 Photo: Ryan Dickey, Wikimedia Commons